VersusCenter

 Google Drive wins

-Google Drive's superior cross-platform support, larger free storage, and collaboration features make it the more versatile choice for most users, though iCloud is the clear winner for Apple-exclusive households.
+Google Drive's cross-platform support, superior collaboration tools, and broader ecosystem make it the more versatile choice for most users.

 Google Drive